How Long Does Therapy Take? What to Expect from Trauma Therapy

 4. Internal Family Systems (IFS) Therapy

 Internal Family Systems (IFS) is an approach that views the mind as containing different ‘parts,’ each with its own perspective and role.
-Childhood trauma often creates protective parts that try to keep you safe but may cause problems in adulthood.
+Childhood trauma often creates protective parts that are trying to keep you safe but are also causing problems in adulthood due to overworking or having become more extreme than they need to be.

 How IFS Helps with Childhood Trauma